devops329/devops/instruction/playwright/playwright.md

   },
 ```

 You can also remove all the comments in order to make the file easier to read.
 When you are done your configuration file should look like the following.
-Make sure you understand what all of this [configuration](https://playwright.dev/docs/test-configuration) is doing so that you can maximum the value that Playwright provides.
+Make sure you understand what all of this [configuration](https://playwright.dev/docs/test-configuration) is doing so that you can maximize the value that Playwright provides.

 ```js
 import { defineConfig, devices } from '@playwright/test';